No. 4 Maryland women cruise past Wagner 119-56 in opener

 BIG PICTURE

-Wagner: The overmatched Seahawks face after another tough road game against Butler on Saturday and host Saint Peter’s on Nov.
-13. That should give them a better indication of their abilities.

-Maryland: The Terrapins face a stiff test in their next game, hosting No. 8 South Carolina on Sunday.
+The Terrapins face a stiff test in their next game, hosting No. 8 South Carolina on Sunday.
 Maryland plays No. 14 North Carolina State on Dec.
 5 and its first Big Ten game against No. 25 Michigan on Dec.
 28.

 UP NEXT

-Wagner: Visit Butler on Saturday in the opener for the Bulldogs.
+Wagner: Visit Butler on Saturday.

 Maryland: Host No. 8 South Carolina on Sunday.